Mobile Legends: Bang Bang Mid Season Cup: 2018

 The second iteration of MSC was held from 27–29 July 2018 at the Jakarta International Expo again in Jakarta, Indonesia.
-The second iteration of MSC expanded the team participation from eight to ten with three of the first major professional leagues of MLBB—MPL Indonesia, MPL Philippines, and MPL MYSG—sending two of their teams each, primarily the champions and the runner-up teams of the very first professional seasons.
-Included in the qualified teams are three other qualifying regions from Thailand, Vietnam, and Cambodia, notably IDONOTSLEEP, the defending MSC champions qualified to defend its title.
+This iteration expanded the team participation from eight to ten, with three of the first major professional leagues of MLBB—MPL Indonesia, MPL Philippines, and MPL MYSG—sending two of their teams each, primarily the champions and the runner-up teams of the very first professional seasons.
+Included in the qualified teams were three other qualifying regions from Thailand, Vietnam, and Cambodia, notably IDONOTSLEEP, the defending MSC champions qualified to defend the title.

-The group stage format was introduced for the second iteration with all teams being split into two groups to play a single round-robin, Best-of-3 (Bo3) to qualify to the knockout stage.
-The top two teams from both groups will qualify to the said stage.
+The group stage format was introduced for the second iteration, with all teams being split into two groups to play a single round-robin, best-of-three (Bo3) to qualify to the knockout stage.
+The top two teams from both groups would qualify to the said stage.
 The Philippines' champions Aether Main won the Philippines' first of three MSC titles after sweeping the Season 1 runner-up of MPL Philippines Digital Devils Pro, 3–0.

 2019

-The third iteration of MSC was held for the first time in the Philippines from 19–23 June 2019 at the Araneta Coliseum in Quezon City, Philippines.
-The third iteration saw the adoption of the group stage format from the second iteration and the double-elimination playoff bracket from the first iteration of the tournament.
-Moreover, the team participation was expanded from ten teams to twelve.
-In the very same year, Moonton would unveil its year-ending tournament, the Mobile Legends: Bang Bang World Championship, the first world championship series for the games.
-In this third iteration of MSC, MPL Myanmar's champions and runner-up now made up the main eight teams coming from the MPL regions while three teams from Thailand, Cambodia and Laos qualified for this event.
+The third iteration of MSC was held for the first time in the Philippines from 19–23 June 2019 at the Araneta Coliseum in Quezon City.
+This iteration saw the adoption of the group stage format from the second iteration, and the double-elimination playoff bracket from the first iteration of the tournament.
+Participation was expanded from ten teams to twelve.
+In this same year, Moonton unveiled its year-ending tournament, the Mobile Legends: Bang Bang World Championship, the first world championship series for the game.
+In this third iteration of MSC, MPL Myanmar's champions and runner-up now up the main eight teams coming from the MPL regions, while three teams from Thailand, Cambodia and Laos qualified for this event.
 Defending champions Bren Esports (formerly Aether Main's roster) qualified as the runner-up team from MPL Philippines Season 3.